-- 1. DURING MAY, BEFORE COMMENCEMENT: The Rank and Tenure Committee will hold an informal meeting with interested faculty to discuss the guidelines and the application process for tenure and promotion.
+- DURING MAY, BEFORE COMMENCEMENT: The out-going members of the Rank and Tenure Committee will hold an informal meeting with interested faculty to discuss the guidelines and the application process for tenure and promotion.
 The meeting will be held on a day when no classes are scheduled. - 2.
-BY MAY 30: The applicant must notify the Dean and the head of the curriculum area (normally the department chair) of his/her intent to apply for promotion or tenure.
+BY MAY 30: The applicant must notify the Dean and the head of the curriculum area (normally the department chair) of their intent to apply for promotion or tenure.
 Applicants will propose a list of five possible external reviewers, accompanied by (1) a short explanation of the applicant's relationship (if any) with the possible external reviewer, and (2) the contact information for each possible external reviewer.
 The Dean, in consultation with the head of the curriculum area, will select at least two external reviewers from the list provided by the applicant. - 3.
-By JULY 15: The Dean will ascertain the willingness of the external reviewers to provide a letter for the applicant and notify the applicant. - 4.
-By AUGUST 1: The applicant will provide the Dean with materials supporting professional activities and accomplishments to be sent to the external reviewers. - 5.
-By AUGUST 15: The Dean will formally contact the external reviewers to solicit signed letters (electronic copies preferred) on behalf of the applicant and send the applicant's materials supporting professional activities and accomplishments, along with the following materials: - 1.
-Background information on Fairfield University. - 2.
-A brief description of the Rank and Tenure Committee as a university committee with membership representing the College of Arts and Sciences, School of Nursing and Health Studies, School of Business, and the Graduate School of Education and Allied Professions. - 3.
-Copy of the official Timetable and Guidelines for Tenure and Promotion. - 4.
-Copy of the appropriate pages in the Faculty Handbook. - 5.
-Specific instructions to assess the professional activities and accomplishments of the applicant with qualitative comments. - 6.
-BY SEPTEMBER 15: The applicant submits one paper copy of his/her dossier and supporting documentation to the appropriate faculty (normally within the department). - 7.
-BY OCTOBER 15: External reviewers send their evaluation directly to the Dean.
-The Dean shall provide copies to the head of the curriculum area.
-The applicant checks with the Dean to verify that the letters have been received. - 8.
-BY NOVEMBER 8: The appropriate faculty, normally those with rank at or above the rank sought by the applicant, write an evaluation that clearly states their recommendation.
-They send a signed electronic copy of their evaluation to the Dean and to the Assistant to the Provost.
+By JULY 1: The Office of the Provost creates an Anthology Portfolio account for each applicant containing collection points for the Dean's letter of support, external reviewers' letters, letters of support from appropriate faculty, and additional letters of support.
+Links to the collection points are sent to the applicant.
+The applicant must then create a new portfolio in the Rank and Tenure department of Anthology Portfolio.
+The portfolio will contain sections for the dossier, supporting documentation, and materials for external reviewers.
+Applicants will have the ability and responsibility to create secure unique links to share materials from the portfolio with appropriate parties and solicit letters, as described below. - 4.
+By JULY 15: The Dean will ascertain the willingness of the external reviewers to provide a letter for the applicant and notify the applicant. - 5.
+By AUGUST 1: The applicant will provide the Dean with a unique link for external reviewers containing materials supporting professional activities and accomplishments.
+The Office of the Provost will provide a link to the Dean to send to the external reviewers for them to upload letters of evaluation to the collection point. - 6.
+By AUGUST 15: The Dean will formally contact the external reviewers to solicit signed letters on behalf of the applicant.
+The Dean will provide a link to the applicant's materials for external reviewers and a link to the collection point.
+The Dean will also supply external reviewers with the following materials: - a.
+Background information on Fairfield University. - b.
+A brief description of the Rank and Tenure Committee as a university committee with membership representing the College of Arts and Sciences, School of Nursing and Health Studies, School of Business, and the School of Education and Human Development. - c.
+Copy of the official Timetable and Guidelines for Tenure and Promotion. - d.
+Copy of the appropriate pages in the Faculty Handbook. - e.
+Specific instructions to assess the professional activities and accomplishments of the applicant with qualitative comments. - 7.
+BY SEPTEMBER 15: The applicant sends a unique link to their portfolio (containing their dossier and supporting documentation) along with a link to the collection point for letters to the appropriate faculty (normally those with rank at or above the rank sought by the applicant, within